MrRob100/laravel-book-explorer/README.md

 # Ubiquity Book Explorer

 App allowing uploading of csv files detailing books.
 Files are uploaded to public amazon s3 bucket and their data is stored in a database.
-Upon upload url of uploaded file is sent in a POST request to this url: https://postman-echo.com/post.
+Upon upload, a url of the uploaded file is sent in a POST request to this url: https://postman-echo.com/post under the key of 's3_url'
 Feature tests written.

 Deployed at: